Showing posts with label peach. Show all posts

 Peach Park

-Hubby took a shower and I changed clothes.
-Graduation was at Smith Station Middle School Stadium Smith Station Alabama.
+Hubby took a shower, and I changed clothes.
+Graduation was at Smith Station Middle School Stadium in Smith Station, Alabama.

-We arrived early, we sat in the front row of the bleachers.
+We arrived early and sat in the bleachers' front row.

-I started talking to the woman next to me, she was a friend of Justin’s mom (Stacy), who was sitting next to me.
+I started talking to the woman next to me; she was a friend of Justin's mom (Stacy) sitting next to me.

-There were 394 students to graduate from Smith Station in Lee County AL, the graduation lasted from 8 P.M. to 10:00 P.M.
+394 students graduated from Smith Station in Lee County, AL. The graduation lasted from 8 P.M. to 10 P.M.

-After the graduation we made several pictures, we said our good-byes.
-We told Justin and his family that we would be back through May 29 to pick him up.
+After the graduation, we took several pictures and said our goodbyes.
+We told Justin and his family that we would be back on May 29 to pick him up.

 Justin